Medical expert of the article

 Capacity |

 Cystometry can be simple single-channel, when only intravesical pressure is recorded.
-Such a study is carried out in two modes: intermittent.
-When the filling of the bladder with sterile solution / water alternates with pressure recording periods (a single-channel catheter is used), or permanent, when filling and recording is carried out simultaneously (using a two-channel catheter).
+Such a study is carried out in two modes: intermittent, when filling the bladder with a sterile solution/water alternates with periods of pressure recording (a single-channel catheter is used), or continuous, when filling and recording are carried out simultaneously (a two-channel catheter is used).

-At the moment, two-channel cystometry is considered the standard, when the indicators of intravesical and intra-abdominal pressure are simultaneously recorded.
-A two-channel catheter is used to measure intravesical pressure (usually 6 to 10 CH) and a rectal balloon catheter to measure intra-abdominal pressure.
+Currently, dual-channel cystometry is considered standard, when intravesical and intra-abdominal pressures are recorded simultaneously.
+A dual-channel catheter is used to measure intravesical pressure (usually 6-10 CH) and a rectal balloon catheter is used to measure intra-abdominal pressure.

-You can use catheters filled with water, air, and "micro-type" catheters, with a piezo-electronic sensor at the end.
-The most widely available and widely used water catheters.
-In the future, it is possible to switch to air or "microtype" catheters, which provide more accurate measurements, free from the influence of the hydrostatic component.
+Catheters filled with water, air, and "micro-type" catheters with a piezoelectric sensor at the end can be used.
+Water catheters are the most accessible and widely used.
+In the future, it is possible to switch to air or "micro-type" catheters, which provide more accurate measurements free from the influence of the hydrostatic component.
 Catheters are connected to pressure sensors and a computer system that records the readings.
-The study is carried out in a standing, sitting or lying position.
-Pressure sensors must be located at the level of the pubic articulation.
-In expert-class laboratories, the number of measurement channels is sometimes increased to six, combining cystometry with EMG and constant X-ray control (video-dynamic study).
+The study is carried out in a standing, sitting, or lying position.
+Pressure sensors must be placed at the level of the pubic symphysis.
+In expert-class laboratories, the number of measurement channels is sometimes increased to six, combining cystometry with EMG and constant X-ray control (video urodynamic study).

 The International Continence Society (ISC) recommends a minimum list of requirements for equipment for cystometry:

-- two channels of pressure measurement with display and safe preservation of three pressure indicators (vesicou, abdominal, detrusor);
+- two pressure measurement channels with display and safe storage of three pressure readings (bladder, abdominal, detrusor);

-- one channel measuring urine flow with display and storage of information;
+- one channel for measuring urine flow with display and storage of information;

-- registration of indicators of the entered volume and volume of the allocated urine (in graphic and digital form);
+- recording of indicators of the volume of introduced and the volume of excreted urine (in graphic and digital form);

-- adequate scales and measurement scales without loss of information beyond the limits of the scale;
+- adequate scales and measurement scales without loss of information outside the scale boundaries;

-The study begins with the placement of the patient in the chair or on the "field" treatment couch, the installation of catheters, connecting them to the sensors, checking the adequacy of their work.
-The bladder should be empty.
-For stationary urodynamics, the filling is carried out at a rate of 10-100 ml / min (depending on the age of the patient and the capacity of the bladder).
-Outpatient urodynamic research involves the natural filling of the bladder.
-The volume of filling is calculated according to the capacity: for adults - 400-500 ml.
-For children - according to the formula 30 + 30p, where n is the age of the patient in years.
+The examination begins with the patient being placed in a chair or on a couch for processing the "field", installing catheters, connecting them to sensors, and checking the adequacy of their operation.
+The bladder must be empty.
+During inpatient urodynamics, filling is carried out at a rate of 10-100 ml/min (depending on the patient's age and bladder capacity).
+Outpatient urodynamic examination involves natural filling of the bladder.
+The filling volume is calculated according to the capacity: for adults - 400-500 ml. for children - according to the formula 30 + 30p, where p is the patient's age in years.

-During filling, the sensations of the patient, the pressure and volume parameters are recorded.
-The main parameters recorded during urination (cystometry of emptying) are pressure, flow rate and volume.
-When researching on the chart, mark the main events:
+During filling, the patient's sensations, pressure and volume indicators are recorded.
+The main parameters recorded during urination (voiding cystometry) are pressure, flow rate and volume.
+During the study, the main events are marked on the graph:

-- cough to confirm that the pressure transmission is OK (conducted at the beginning, at the end and every 100 ml of filling):
+- cough to confirm that the pressure transmission is OK (carried out at the beginning, at the end and after every 100 ml of filling):

 - first sensation;